CallinCeriani/blast2tree/README.md

 --EXTRACTED_MARKER_OUT
 default = extracted_sequences_ITS

 --Input_seq.
-This is the fasta file containing your reference sequences at your specifiied taxonomic level and gene. default = ITS.fa
+This is the fasta file containing your reference sequences at your specific taxonomic level and gene. default = ITS.fa

 --CutValue.
-This value is the minimum length you are willing to compare of the gene you specified after extraction. default = 500
+This value is the minimum length you are willing to compare the gene you specified after extraction.
+Sequences above this Cutvalue will not be reconstructed.
+Therefore, knowing your expected sequence size (65% is good starting point) is important as the greater the length of the sequence the more resolution. default = 500

 # Analysis functions